SEI DO KAN

 was given to the Sydney School of Japanese Swordsmanship by the late Nakamura Taizaburo Shodai Soke & Hanshi 10th dan Batto-do in 2001.

-One year later Hans Fricke received Kyoshi 8th dan in Nakamura Ryu Battodo and with it permission to teach and represent Nakamura Ryu Battodo in Australia.
-He is believed to be the only non-Japanese to have received such high honors outside Japan.
+One year later Hans Fricke received Kyoshi 8th dan in Nakamura Ryu Battodo and with it permission to teach and represent Nakamura Ryu Battodo in "direct line" in Australia and is believed to be the only non-Japanese to have received such high honors outside Japan.

 The Sei Do Kan Dojo, a founding member of the Australian Battodo Association Inc., teaches the art of Battodo, namely Nakamura Ryu Battodo, Toyama Ryu Battodo, Tameshigiri and So-jutsu.